heygent/embanalysis/thesis/src/03-analysis.md

 embeddings.](plots/OLMo-2-1124-7B_03_svd_digit_visualizations_v1.svg){#fig:olmo-svd-digits}

-Looking at [@fig:olmo-svd-digits], the self-similar structure repeating through different integer lengths is strinking.
+Looking at [@fig:olmo-svd-digits], the self-similar structure repeating through different integer lengths is striking.
 Models like Qwen-2.5 do away with tokenizing numbers outside the single digits from 0 to 9, and this picture can offer a compelling explanation on why that can be justified.
 In fact, it seems like the encoding of higher digit quantities brings along a lot of redundancy.
-On the other hand, as discussed for [@kantamneni2025], this same redundancy could be used by the models an error correcting mechanism when it has to apply numerical operations, leading to possibly better performance.
+On the other hand, as discussed for [@kantamneni2025], this same redundancy could be used by the models an error correcting mechanism when it has to apply numerical operations, possibly leading to better performance on calculation tasks.

 #### Explained variance